 Proofreading is a flexible career with many perks that you can pursue.
 However, before you get started, there are a few things you should know about it.
-Read on to learn how to become a proofreader and what it takes to succeed in this competitive niche.
+Read on to learn how to become a certified proofreader and what it takes to succeed in this competitive niche.

 What is Proofreading?